Sampling (music): Hip-hop

 DJ Shadow's 1996 album Endtroducing is cited as the first created entirely from samples.

 Sampling is one of the foundations of hip-hop, which emerged in the 1980s.
 Hip-hop sampling has been likened to the origins of blues and rock, which were created by repurposing existing music.
 The Guardian journalist David McNamee wrote that "two record decks and your dad's old funk collection was once the working-class black answer to punk".

 Before the rise of sampling, DJs used turntables to loop breaks from records, which MCs would rap over.
 Compilation albums such as Ultimate Breaks and Beats compiled tracks with drum breaks and solos intended for sampling, aimed at DJs and hip-hop producers.
 In 1986, the tracks "South Bronx", "Eric B. is President" and "It's a Demo" sampled the funk and soul tracks of James Brown, particularly a drum break from "Funky Drummer" (1970), helping popularize the technique.

 The advent of affordable samplers such as the Akai MPC (1988) made looping easier.
 Guinness World Records cites DJ Shadow's acclaimed hip-hop album Endtroducing (1996), made on an MPC60, as the first album created entirely from samples.
 The E-mu SP-1200, released in 1987, had a ten-second sample length and a distinctive "gritty" sound, and was used extensively by East Coast producers during the golden age of hip-hop of the late 1980s and early 90s.
+By the late 2010s, hip hop had become the dominant musical genre, influencing pop acts towards greater use of sampling.